mozeyada/CyberPrompt/research/papers/INSIGHTS_PAGE_RESEARCH_DOCUMENTATION.md

 ### For Thesis Defense

 **Key Message**:
-> "CyberCQBench provides a reproducible framework for evaluating LLMs in SOC/GRC operations
+> "CyberPrompt provides a reproducible framework for evaluating LLMs in SOC/GRC operations
 > with integrated cost-quality analysis and bias mitigation.
 The Insights page transforms
 > raw benchmark data into actionable research findings through statistically validated
 > visualizations."